 Self-care takes practice and it can be difficult at first to find a routine.
 However, by taking a few moments for this, at the beginning of a staff meeting, before and after meeting a client, can all help self-care become an integrated part of working life.
 Whilst breathwork is generally recognised as helpful in supporting workers and traumatised clients, as Dunkley suggests, other approaches are also useful and can work well.
 Doing something physical, playful, reflective, creative can all contribute to looking after oneself and as a result, benefit the work with clients.
 One thing that we know from research into ‘evidence-led’ practice is that whilst there is lots of information available about what can support staff wellbeing, this needs to be adapted into individual organisational contexts, using knowledge built from individual and organisational experience.
 It is then possible to build an evidence base of what works for your specific organisation.

 We hope to offer future activities building on the Workers Wellbeing Webinar and are interested in what WGI projects would like us to support with.
 This could be skills-building, such as facilitation skills for hosting reflective groups, information-sharing from evidence available, or possibly offering a short programme of self-care practice.

 We end with a few points to help WGI projects in their work to support staff wellbeing:

-Covid-19, the #BlackLivesMatters protests and the more widespread recognition that anti-racism is everyone’s business, offers a unique opportunity to create space for dialogue with staff about wellbeing in this context and make positive adjustments for the future.
+- Covid-19, the #BlackLivesMatters protests, and the more widespread recognition that anti-racism is everyone’s business, offer a unique opportunity to create space for dialogue with staff about wellbeing in this context and make positive adjustments for the future.